 - The Toilet Brush Scooter

-Here’s a great tip you should take extremely seriously – check your travel insurance policy very, very carefully to see if claims arising from scooter or motorbike accidents are covered.
+Here’s a great tip you should take extremely seriously – check your travel insurance policy very, very carefully (check out this page on Backpacker Travel Insurance here!) to see if claims arising from scooter or motorbike accidents are covered.
 If it isn’t, pay the extra premium to make sure you’re covered.
 These things are a high risk, and as we all know, an insurer’s best customers are the ones that pay for a policy and don’t claim!

 Scooter Hire in Thailand – The Absolute Reality